-Add the amounts in the "Total" column for Line 1a through Line 1e.
+Add the amounts in the "Total tuition, book/lab fees" column for Lines 1a through 1g and the amounts from the "Total tuition, book/lab fees" column of any additional pages you attach.
 This is the total amount of education expenses for this year.